DariusPuscas/SiemensJava2025-Refactored/README.md

 Copy the project and make the solution public on your personal GitHub.
 Provide us the GitHub URL via email.
 (Don't forget to make the repository PUBLIC 😁)

+## What I Refactored

+1. Removed duplicated code and clarified business logic in ItemService

+2. Added proper error handling in the controller

+3. Corrected HTTP status codes (e.g. fixed misuse of 409 and 201)

+4. Implemented validation for inputs (e.g. email format, required name)

+5. Added complete unit and integration testing for all main components

+6. Documented methods with clear and concise comments for better readability